 Famous for its leopard population, Yala National Park is one of the shining stars on any wildlife tour of Sri Lanka.
 And if leopards are what you're most keen on seeing, try to visit between February and June/July; this is when water levels are at their lowest, so it's the easiest time to spot these stunning big cats.

 Generally speaking, the end of the dry season - which typically falls in March and April - is the optimum time to visit in terms of spotting all animals, simply because they will flock to the waterholes.
 However, don't worry if you can't be here during this time - the expertise of your guide will help you see as much as possible.

 There are more than 35 leopards here, meaning Yala National Park has one of the world's densest leopard populations.
-But prowling big cats are not the only thing to see here - this reserve is also home to elephants, monkeys, spotted deer, sloth bears and much more.
+But prowling big cats are not the only thing to see here - this reserve is also home to elephants, monkeys, spotted deer and much more.

 Sinharaja Forest Reserve